Fire Operations Technician

 Special Instructions to Applicants

-Prospective candidates should apply online at http://jobs.colostate.edu/postings/48248.
 Applicants must meet the minimum qualifications in the announcement to be considered for hire.
-Apply no later than September 8, 2017, 11:59 pm (MST) for full consideration.
+Apply no later than March 12, 2018, 11:59 pm (MT) for full consideration.
 Upload each of the items below individually as a Word Document (.doc), PDF (.pdf), or Rich Text Format (.rtf).
 Please note that incomplete applications cannot be considered.
 Please remove social security numbers and birthdates from application materials.
 A complete application consists of:

-References are collected within your application.
-Please provide contact information for 3 professional references.
+References: Please provide within your application contact information for three professional references including at least one supervisor.
 References will not be contacted without prior notification of candidates.

 Conditions of Employment

-Pre-employment Criminal Background Check (required for new hires), Valid Driver’s License - Class B Driver's License
+Pre-employment Criminal Background Check (required for new hires), Valid Driver’s License - Class B CDL within 6 months of employment

 Search Contact Jacie Ullrich email@example.com